Surgical Phalloplasty Operation

 After Total Phalloplasty Stage One (preceded by organ removal or not), it takes 2-3 days until the patient can walk unaided, 14 days until he will be able to drive and work and at least 28 days before he can resume playing sports.

 Possible complications are flap failure, partial flap necrosis, injury of the femoral artery or unsightly donor site scar.
-[5% in early years, approaching 0% in 24 most recent patients]
+[5% in early years, approaching 0% after that]

 Stage Two takes about three hours and is usually performed using epidural or spinal anesthesia but general anesthesia can also be used if the patient prefers.